Visiting Moab in July

 In July definitely hit the Moab Utah hiking trails in the morning when the temperatures are cooler and not as crowded.
 Remember to stay hydrated and wear a sun hat and sunscreen!

-And of course you can’t beat the trails in the National and State Parks:
+Be sure to explore a few of the trails in the National and State Parks near Moab:

 father and two sons mountain biking in Moab